Tecate Peak

 Tecate Peak is a mountain in San Diego County, California.
-It is four miles west of the twin towns of Tecate, California, and Tecate, Baja California, and is about 1/2 mile north of the Mexico–United States border.
+It is 4 mi west of the twin towns of Tecate, California, and Tecate, Baja California, and it is about 1/2 mi north of the Mexico–United States border.

-Tecate Peak is also known as Kuuchamaa (also spelled Kuchamaa, Cuchuma, and Cuchama) Mountain, and is a sacred mountain for the indigenous Kumeyaay people.
+Tecate Peak is also known as Kuuchamaa (also spelled Kuchamaa, Cuchuma, and Cuchama) Mountain.
+It is a sacred mountain for the indigenous Kumeyaay people.
+It is currently being partially destroyed by the US government to expand their border wall, despite protests from Kumeeyays and Mexicans.